rishabhstein/git-11ty-blog/src/posts/2026-02-21-0003-after-party-fatigue-and-immigrants-influencers.md

 tags: ["word-vomit"]
 ---

 It's the third vomit post.
-I am partly excited about my ability to keep the momentum—it may be beginner's luck—and partly in doubt whether I can sustain this.
+I am partly excited about my ability to keep the momentum—it may be beginner's thing—and partly in doubt whether I can sustain this.
 After all, it is not a small commitment because writing is an art, and to learn it, one needs to push oneself with regular practice.

 I still have guilt for skipping a post immediately after the first day.
 I feel like such a loser for that.
 But here I am, again pushing myself.